Muskan-singh-chaudhary/Basic-C-Programs/README.md

    - `hello.c`
    - `factorial.c`
    - `sum.c`
-3. **README File:** Is file me programs ke links diye gaye hain.
+3. **README File:** This file contains links to the program files.
-4. **License File:** MIT License add kiya gaya hai.
+4. **License File:**MIT License has been added.
-5. **Fork and Star:** Kisi dusre repository ko fork karke star kiya aur pull request banaya.
+5. **Fork and Star:** Forked and starred another repository and created a pull request.

 ---